homieiot/convention/convention.md

 - Payloads for type "rgb" contains 3 comma separated values of numbers with a valid range between 0 and 255. e.g. 100,100,100
 - Payloads for type "hsv" contains 3 comma separated values of numbers.
 The first number has a range of 0 to 360, the second and third numbers have a range of 0 to 100.  e.g. 300,50,75
 - An empty string ("") is not a valid payload

+#### DateTime

+- DateTime payloads must use the ISO 8601 format.
+- An empty string ("") is not a valid payload

 ### QoS and retained messages